-Once the local Social Security office has compiled all of the paperwork for your application for expedited reinstatement, it will forward the application to your state's Disability Determination Services (DDS) agency.
-When DDS is reviewing your application for expedited reinstatement, it will look to see if you have the same disability that qualified you for benefits previously or a related disability and if your condition has improved.
+Once your local Social Security office has received all the paperwork for your application for expedited reinstatement, it will forward the application to your state's Disability Determination Services (DDS) agency.
+When DDS reviews your EXR application, it'll look to see if you have the same disability that qualified you for benefits before—or a related disability—and whether your condition has improved.

-The payments start in the month that you apply for expedited benefits and end in six months, or when Social Security denies your application for expedited reinstatement, whichever comes first.
+The provisional payments start in the month that you apply for expedited benefits (another reason you shouldn't delay).
+The payments end after six months or when Social Security approves or denies your application for expedited reinstatement, whichever comes first.

 Even if Social Security hasn't decided on your application yet, the provisional benefits will end after six months.
 But, provisional payments usually don't have to be paid back if you're denied disability benefits.